This website uses cookies

 convergence mechanism interprets physical evidence against requirements so we can judge whether the system still satisfies them.

 Different requirements need different evidence.
-The table below provides a rough map of tools we can use for evaluating them.
+The table below provides a rough map of tools one can use for evaluating them.
 These are the physical building blocks of our convergence mechanisms.

 Requirement